Wildboar-Software/directory/doc/env.md

 This is an open-ended string that specifies the client certificate engine that OpenSSL can use to obtain a client certificate.

+## MEERKAT_CHAINING_TLS_OPTIONAL

+If set to `1`, this permits the non-usage of TLS in chaining to other DSAs.
+In other words, if this is set to `1`, this DSA will still chain operations to other DSAs after attempting to use StartTLS, regardless of whether StartTLS succeeds.

+If this is enabled, transported operations, data, errors, responses, credentials, etc. are susceptible to inspection by intermediaries, which is a security problem.
+These operations may not be susceptible to tampering (other than by omission) if cryptographic signing is used.

 ## MEERKAT_DANGEROUSLY_ENABLE_DOP

 If set to `1`, this enables Directory Operational Binding Management Protocol